Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 Once the fork has activated, a transaction shall be deemed valid only if the following are true in combination:
-- its nHashType has bit 6 set (SIGHASH_FORKID, mask 0x40)
+- Its nHashType has bit 6 set (SIGHASH_FORKID, mask 0x40)
-- a magic 'fork id' value is added to the nHashType before the hash is calculated (see note 4)
+- A magic 'fork id' value is added to the nHashType before the hash is calculated (see note 4)
-- it is digested using the new algorithm described in REQ-6-3
+- It is digested using the new algorithm described in REQ-6-3

 RATIONALE: To provide strong protection against replay of existing transactions on the UAHF chain, only transactions signed with the new